Royal Albion Hotel: Historical sketches and hotel guests

-The Albion was subject of a sketch by painter J. M. W. Turner (1775-1851) in 1834 during one of his coastal expeditions.
-By 1847 due to its frequent patronage by a number of distinguished visitors, it had changed its name to the Royal Albion and the Royal coat of arms was duly placed over the entrance.
+The Albion was subject of a sketch by painter J. M. W. Turner (1775–1851) in 1834 during one of his coastal expeditions.
+By 1847, due to its frequent patronage by a number of distinguished visitors, it had changed its name to the Royal Albion and the Royal coat of arms was duly placed over the entrance.

-The renowned philanthropist Angela Burdett-Coutts, 1st Baroness Burdett-Coutts (1814–1906), was widely known as ‘the richest heiress in England’ a friend of Charles Dickens and the Duke of Wellington would regularly spend part of the year in the Royal Albion Hotel with her long-term companion, Hannah Brown.
+Angela Burdett-Coutts, 1st Baroness Burdett-Coutts (1814–1906), called "the richest heiress in England" by Thomas Raikes, a friend of Charles Dickens and the Duke of Wellington, would regularly spend part of the year in the Royal Albion Hotel with her long-term companion, Hannah Brown.

-In 1888 a mysterious death occurred in one of the hotel's bedrooms, which featured in the book ‘The Strange Case of Edmund Gurney’.
-Gurney had been a frequent visitor to Brighton and arrived at the hotel in June, and that evening dined alone and retired early.
-By two o’clock the following day he had not responded to repeated knocking.
-The books explores the speculation, was it an overdose or was he murdered?

-In February 1894 Oscar Wilde (1854-1900) stayed in a room overlooking the sea whilst working on his Poems in Prose (Wilde collection) the collective title of six prose poems published in July that year in The Fortnightly Review.
+In February 1894, Oscar Wilde (1854–1900) stayed in a room overlooking the sea whilst working on his Poems in Prose, the collective title of six prose poems published in July that year in The Fortnightly Review.